jherey/guess-who-said-it/README.md

 vercel
 ```

-Important: Game state is stored in-memory on the server.
-Vercel serverless functions are stateless, so each API route invocation may hit a different instance.
-For a retro with a small team this works fine on a single serverless function, but for production use consider adding Redis or a database backend via the GameStore interface.
+For production, set up a [Vercel KV](https://vercel.com/docs/storage/vercel-kv) database and set the `KV_REST_API_URL` and `KV_REST_API_TOKEN` environment variables.
+The `VercelKVGameStore` will be used automatically, giving you persistent game state across serverless function instances with a 2-hour TTL per room.

+Without KV configured, the app falls back to `InMemoryGameStore`, which works fine for a small team on a single instance but will lose state if the function is recycled mid-game.

 ## Future Plans

-- WebSocket real-time via Fastify backend on Hetzner
+- WebSocket real-time via Fastify backend
-- Additional game modes (Hot Takes, Two Truths and a Lie, This or That)
+- Two Truths and a Lie game mode
+- Hot Takes game mode
 - Custom host prompts
 - Persistent game history
-- User accounts